 "What a monumental undertaking the plan was!
-It will serve well as a handy-dandy reference, with so much data summarized, for years to come." - Dr. Tina de Cruz Former Wildlife Section Supervisor about the myriad species of marine animals, and more research is needed.
-Population levels of many marine species are perceived to be dropping, probably due to overharvesting and degraded marine habitat.
-Efforts to maintain an enforcement presence are limited and expensive.
+It will serve well as a handy-dandy reference, with so much data summarized, for years to come." - Dr. Tina de Cruz Former Wildlife Section Supervisor

 Working together for wildlife in the Commonwealth of the Northern Mariana Islands